Best set-top boxes: The best affordable and premium PVRs

 - Requires a satellite dish

-Our reviewer found picture quality to be outstanding, with HD programming presented in sharp detail, and UHD content looking fantastic (although this will depend on the TV its watched on).
-Sky added HDR support, that brings better contrast and colour fidelity to content.
-On the audio front there’s support for Dolby Atmos, which we found produced a step-up in quality with extra height and width to audio.
+On the audio front there’s Dolby Atmos support, which we found to be a step-up in quality with extra height and width to audio.
 Easily one of the best set-top boxes if you can afford Sky’s premium subscriptions.

 Reviewer: David Ludlow